 Encyclopedia of American Studies

-Featured Article: Civil War
+Featured Article: World War I

 The EAS forum features periodic online discussions of topics relating American Studies, public scholarship, and teaching.
 Suggestions for forum topics are welcomed.